Skip to main content

 A Perfect World is perhaps his best film about masculinity, as its trio of traumatized men are all punished for showing sensitivity.
 Eastwood’s films are frequently under fire for their political baggage, but A Perfect World doesn’t lionize its characters or offer an easy solution.
 It presents a slice of reality, and the flawed characters forced to inhabit it.”

-Butch becoming this parental figure to an impressionable boy like Philip is at odds with not only his criminal history, but also the traditional dimension of masculinity as a whole.
+Butch becoming this parental figure to an impressionable boy like Phillip is at odds with not only his criminal history, but also the traditional dimension of masculinity as a whole.
 Men are not conditioned to be good nurturers, and Butch represents a very concentrated type of masculinity.
 And yet Butch performs the function of father figure very well.
 You start to wonder if maybe "becoming" a father might be just the thing that this apex predator needed to unlock a truer version of himself.

 The Mandalorian (2019)